ammainello/Pramorum_tbas/README.md

 # Pramorum_tbas
-example files for using Phytophthora ramorum T-BAS phylogeny
+tutorial and example files for using Phytophthora ramorum T-BAS phylogeny